-The waters receiving discharge from Peterson AFB are considered impaired for E.coli, with no established TMDL.
-Per Paragraph 6.2.4.1 of the 2015 MSGP, annual monitoring of outfalls is required to determine the presence of pollutants contributing to water quality impairments.
+The waters receiving discharge from Peterson AFB are considered impaired for E. coli, with no established TMDL; therefore, monitoring is required for E. coli under the Colorado Section 303(D) List of Impaired Waters and Monitoring and Evaluation List.
+Monitoring for selenium is also required on Sand Creek.
+Per Paragraph 4.2.5.1.a. of the 2021 MSGP, monitoring of outfalls is required annually in the first year of permit coverage and again in the fourth year of permit coverage to determine the presence of pollutants contributing to water quality impairments.
+If a pollutant is detected, annual monitoring must continue.
 The annual impaired waters outfall monitoring is presented in Table 2.